|« PreviousNext »|

 specific object version, 111111.
 Amazon S3 returns that object version even though

-it's not the latest version.
+it's not the current version.

 You can permanently delete an object by specifying the version you want to delete.